r-grandorder/tri-hermes/en/pages/Lostbelt/ooku.md

 We know that Shogun Yoshinobu's pillbox has Anti-Tokugawa effects.
 So why isn't it warding off this attack...!?

 **Kama:**
-All that's doing for you is making it so Fujimaru has both positive and negative forces meddling with {(M) his /(F) her} mind at once.
+All that's doing for you is making it so Fujimaru has both positive and negative forces meddling with [♂ his /♀ her] mind at once.

 **Kama:**
 So it's really just a matter of which side can crank the output higher.

 **Kama:**
-So this Anti-Tokugawa barrier thing you whipped up isn't nearly enough to help, given how far into depravity {(M) he's /(F) she's} already fallen...
+So this Anti-Tokugawa barrier thing you whipped up isn't nearly enough to help, given how far into depravity [♂ he's /♀ she's] already fallen...

 **Kama:**
 Teehee, teeheehee.
 In fact, you've all succumbed, haven't you!